 Other liabilities includes accrued interest, fees and commissions that do not form part of the amortised cost of a financial instrument.
 Other liabilities also includes pension obligations.
 A provision is recognised if, as a result of a past event, the Company has a present legal or constructive obligation that can be estimated reliably, and it is probable that an outflow of economic benefits will be required to settle the obligation.
-If a lawsuit is likely to result in a payment obligation, a liability is recognised if it can be measured reliably.
-The liability is recognised at the present value of expected payments.

-EURm 2018 2017
+EURm 2019 2018

-Provisions 0.0 -
+Provisions 0.0 0.0

 Other liabilities

 Accruals and deferred income

-Deferred interest 25.3 25.6
+Deferred interest 20.9 25.3

-Other accruals 1.2 0.1
+Other accruals 0.4 1.2

-Other 0.1 0.0
+Other 0.0 0.1

-Total other liabilities 26.6 25.7
+Total other liabilities 21.3 26.6